 This course will examine the principles of teaching and learning across the lifespan as well as the psychosocial and cultural concepts affecting the patient, family and patient therapist relationship.
 Students will discuss issues regarding teaching peers, patients, caregivers and the community.
 Learning theory and styles and the interactive use of technology will be emphasized.
-Students will also investigate their own self-awareness, interpersonal communication, problem solving and coping mechanisms.
+Students

-PTR7531 Pharmacology (3)
+PTR7531 Pharmacology (2)